0xJacky/nginx-ui/README.md

 #### With Docker

 You can use our `uozi/nginx-ui:latest` [image](https://hub.docker.com/r/uozi/nginx-ui) in docker, which is base on `nginx:latest`.
 You can replace the Nginx on host by publishing port 80 and 443 to host.

 ##### Note
-1. The volume mapping to `/etc/nginx` should be empty.
+1. When used for the first time, the volume mapping to `/etc/nginx` should be empty.
 2. If you want to host static files, map a directory to container.

 **Docker Deploy Example**